March 20, 2023

-Sunrise Health Graduate Medical Education (GME) Consortium announced its 2022 class of Medical Residents during the annual Match Day.
+Sunrise Health Graduate Medical Education (GME) Consortium announced its 2023 class of Medical Residents during the annual national Match Day.

 The match included residents for existing programs based at MountainView Hospital and Southern Hills Hospital & Medical Center.
 Residents also rotate at Sunrise Hospital & Medical Center.